 The program's mission is to serve persons with disabilities to live dignified and reasonably independent lives in the least restrictive and most integrated environment suitable to their needs.
 Our evaluation comprised review of agency data, review of Auditor General audits and OPPAGA reports, staff analyses, and interview of department staff.
 Based on this information, it is apparent that the program requires substantial re-engineering.
-Although the department has met most of its performance expectations as set by the Legislature, some of the measures are not useful in determining effectiveness or efficiency in the program.
-Administrative costs were found to be in line with other state agencies.
-Overall, our review recommends a reduction 76 FTE and \$6,378,909 in budget authority.
+Therefore, most of the recommendations are policy related rather than budget based.
+Our review recommends, however, a reduction of 76 FTE and \$6,378,909 in budget authority.
 The Legislative Budget Commission recommends that the Legislature continue the services of the Persons with Disabilities Program with the following recommendations.